Rikazikirin/AniLs/README.md

 - This tool used to create list anime in .txt.

 # Platform
-  can be use in linux and termux.
+  can be use in windows, linux and termux. use ls.py for termux and linux. use ls2.py for windows.

 # Installation
    Preferably, you can download AniLs by cloning the [Git](https://github.com/Rikazikirin/AniLs.git) repository: